How to defeat psoriasis at home. Treatment of psoriasis: list of the most effective remedies. Types of psoriasis for self-treatment

 Internal funds

-• Bay leaves were not always used in cooking, at first they noticed its healing properties.
-By the way, he is an excellent antiseptic for the skin.
-Laurel broth.
-Grind twenty grams of bay leaves and transfer to a saucepan.
+• Bay leaves were not always used in cooking; their healing properties were first noticed.
+By the way, it is an excellent antiseptic for the skin.
+Bay decoction.
+Grind twenty grams of bay leaf and place them in a saucepan.
 Add half a liter of boiled water and boil for ten minutes.
 Take one hundred ml strained three times a day.
-The duration of treatment with laurel broth is one week.
+The duration of treatment with bay decoction is one week.

-• Simmered product.
-Put two hundred grams of internal fat in a large clay pot, add a bottle of vodka, five hundred ml of aloe juice and one liter of honey.
-Put in an oven heated to one hundred and eighty degrees and simmer for four hours.
+• Stewed remedy.
+Place two hundred grams of interior fat in a large clay pot, add a bottle of vodka, five hundred ml of aloe juice and one liter of honey.
+Place in an oven heated to one hundred and eighty degrees and simmer for four hours.
 Take fifteen ml of the product three times a day.

 • Herbal collection.
-Prepare in advance a herbal collection of four spoons of chamomile flowers, four - St. John's wort, three - violets and two spoons of lingonberry leaves.
+Prepare a herbal mixture in advance from four spoons of chamomile flowers, four of St. John's wort, three of violet and two spoons of lingonberry leaf.
 Grind everything, mix and every morning, before breakfast, prepare a healing infusion.
-Brew a spoonful of the collection with a glass of freshly boiled water, strain after half an hour, add a spoonful of Eleutherococcus extract and immediately drink the entire infusion.
+Brew a spoonful of the collection with a glass of just boiled water, strain after half an hour, add a spoonful of Eleutherococcus extract and immediately drink the entire infusion.

-• Celandine has a wide range of medicinal effects.
+• Celandine has wide range therapeutic effect.
 Along with many positive properties, it helps the body cleanse itself of harmful substances.
-And in general, there is an opinion among the people that, eating a leaf of celandine a day, you can live a hundred years!
+In general, there is an opinion among people that by eating a leaf of celandine a day, you can live a hundred years!
 Infusion of celandine.
-Pour one spoonful of dry celandine with an incomplete glass of boiled water.
-Strain after thirty minutes.
-Have a drink before breakfast.
-Before lunch and dinner, brew celandine according to the same recipe and take.
-Strictly observe the dosage!
+Pour one spoonful of dry celandine into an incomplete glass of boiled water.
+After thirty minutes, strain.
+Drink before breakfast.
+Before lunch and dinner, brew celandine according to the same recipe and take it.
+Follow the dosage strictly!

 • Infusion of barley malt.
-Transfer two tablespoons of malt to a thermos and pour in one liter of boiling water.
-Strain after four hours.
-Drink one hundred ml six times a day with a little honey.
+Place two tablespoons of malt in a thermos and pour in one liter of boiling water.
+After four hours, strain.
+Drink one hundred ml six times a day with the addition of a small amount of honey.

-• Decoction of burdock and dandelion roots.
-Grind dry plant roots and pour two tablespoons with two glasses of hot water.
-Cover the dishes and put on low heat.
+• A decoction of burdock and dandelion roots.
+Grind the dry roots of plants and fill two spoons with two glasses of hot water.
+Close the dish and place on low heat.
 Cook for ten minutes.
-Strain and drink one hundred ml of broth before main meals.
+Strain and drink one hundred ml of decoction before main meals.

 • Infusion of agrimony.
-Insist a spoonful of herbs in two hundred and fifty ml of boiling water for one hour.
-Strain, add boiled water to the initial volume, divide into four equal servings and drink during the day before meals.
+Infuse a spoonful of herbs in two hundred and fifty ml of boiling water for one hour.
+Strain, add boiled water to the initial volume, divide into four equal portions and drink throughout the day before meals.

 • Sea buckthorn oil.
-With psoriasis, it is recommended every morning, before breakfast, to eat one spoonful of sea buckthorn oil.
+For psoriasis, it is recommended to eat one spoon of sea buckthorn oil every morning, before breakfast.

-• Buy or collect plants and make a collection of them: calamus root and succession - fifteen grams each, corn stigmas, elder flowers, lingonberry leaf, horsetail, elecampane root, celandine - five grams.
-Pound and mix everything.
-To prepare, pour two tablespoons of the herbal mixture into a suitable dish, pour in half a liter of boiling water and put in the oven for half an hour.
-Remove from the oven, wait until it cools down, strain from raw materials.
-Drink one hundred ml of broth in the morning and evening.
+• Buy or collect plants and make a collection from them: calamus root and string - fifteen grams each, corn silk, elderberry flowers, lingonberry leaf, horsetail, elecampane root, celandine - five grams.
+Grind everything and mix.
+To prepare, pour two tablespoons of a mixture of herbs into a suitable container, pour in half a liter of boiling water and place in the oven for half an hour.
+Remove from the oven, wait until it cools, strain off the raw materials.
+You should drink one hundred ml of decoction in the morning and evening.

-• A decoction of burdock and soapwort roots has a positive effect on the general metabolism in the body, which is very important in the fight against psoriasis.
-Grind the roots of plants and boil one spoonful in a steam bath in half a liter of boiling water for ten minutes.
-Strain, use in equal portions per day.
+• A decoction of burdock and soapwort roots has a positive effect on the overall metabolism in the body, which is very important when fighting psoriasis.
+Grind the roots of the plants and boil one spoon in a steam bath in half a liter of boiling water for ten minutes.
+Strain and consume in equal portions per day.

-• Chopped roots of burdock and dandelion in two tablespoons and nettle - mix one spoonful.
-Boil one spoonful of raw materials in half a liter of hot water for five minutes.
-Strain after an hour.
-One hundred ml of broth should be taken before meals for one hour.
+• Chopped roots of burdock and dandelion, two spoons each, and nettle roots - mix one spoon.
+Boil one spoon of raw material in half a liter of hot water for five minutes.
+After an hour, strain.
+One hundred ml of decoction should be taken one hour before meals.

 External means

-• The first tool that we will tell you about is very effective.
+• The first remedy we will tell you about is very effective.
 It perfectly softens dry plaques and heals the skin.
 Egg oil.
 Buy twenty fresh eggs.
-Cook them for fifteen minutes.
+Boil them for fifteen minutes.
 Separate the yolks from the whites.
-Set the whites aside and rub the yolks.
-Heat a skillet and fry the yolks (no oil added) over low heat for forty-five minutes.
-Prepare a clean cheesecloth, place the heated yolks on it and squeeze them thoroughly.
+Set the whites aside and mash the yolks.
+Heat a frying pan and fry the yolks (without adding oil) over low heat for forty-five minutes.
+Prepare clean gauze, place the heated yolks on it and squeeze them thoroughly.
 You will get a yellowish oily mass.
 We need it for treatment.
-Use it to lubricate sore skin twice a day.
+Use it to lubricate affected areas of the skin twice a day.

-• Wormwood fat ointment.
-Melt the lard and grind dry wormwood into a powder.
-Mix the ingredients equally and rub into the areas of exacerbation of psoriasis three times a day.
+• Wormwood-fat ointment.
+Melt the lard and grind the dry wormwood into powder.
+Mix the ingredients equally and rub into areas of psoriasis aggravation three times a day.

 • Another remedy using eggs.
 One glass of softened natural butter, a glass of vinegar and one raw chicken egg.
-Mix everything thoroughly and transfer to a glass dish.
-Refrigerate and incubate for seven days.
+Mix everything thoroughly and transfer to a glass container.
+Place in the refrigerator and keep for seven days.
 Lubricate sore skin as often as possible - up to ten times a day.

-• Melt the lard (unsalted) and pour half a cup into a small saucepan.
-Pass the freshly picked sedum through a meat grinder and also transfer half a glass to the melted lard.
+• Melt lard (unsalted) and pour half a cup into a small saucepan.
+Pass freshly picked sedum through a meat grinder and also add half a glass to the melted lard.
 Add two spoons of camphor and place on the stove.
-Heat with constant stirring until the ingredients are fully combined.
-Remove, cool and use as an ointment for psoriasis.
+Heat with constant stirring until the ingredients are completely combined.
+Remove, cool and use as an ointment to treat psoriasis.

 • Celandine juice is used for many, if not all, skin diseases.
-Moreover, the method of treatment is very simple for them.
-With the only caveat, this is a seasonal recipe.
-Tear off celandine daily and lubricate the inflamed areas on the skin with the juice obtained from it.
+Moreover, the method of treatment is very simple.
+The only caveat is that this is a seasonal recipe.
+Every day, pick celandine and lubricate the inflamed areas of the skin with the juice obtained from it.

-• With psoriasis, a good healing effect and relief of the condition can be obtained by taking herbal baths.
-To prepare the broth, prepare two tablespoons of a series of celandine, chamomile and sage.
-Pour the herbs into a liter of freshly boiled water and leave for half an hour.
-Strain and pour into a tub of warm water.
+• For psoriasis, a good therapeutic effect and relief can be obtained by taking herbal baths.
+To prepare the decoction, prepare two tablespoons each of string, celandine, chamomile and sage.
+Pour the herbs into a liter of just boiled water and leave for half an hour.
+Strain and pour into a bath of warm water.
 Immerse yourself for twenty minutes.

 • Salt baths are also indicated for psoriasis.
-Buy a pack of sea salt from the pharmacy, dissolve it in the bath and every evening, for seven days, take a sea bath for fifteen minutes.
+Buy a pack of sea salt at the pharmacy, dissolve it in the bath and take a sea bath for fifteen minutes every evening for seven days.

-• Garlic is a famous antioxidant and is therefore recommended for the treatment of psoriasis.
+• Garlic is a famous antioxidant, which is why it is recommended for the treatment of psoriasis.
 Peel the head of garlic, crush the cloves and pour a glass of boiling water over them for two hours.
-Moisten a compress cloth in the infusion and apply to the affected skin.
+Soak a compress cloth in the infusion and apply it to the affected areas of the skin.

-• An excellent ointment is obtained from dry celandine and horse sorrel taken equally.
-They should be ground to a powdery state, add enough birch tar to obtain the consistency of sour cream.
-Apply the ointment to your skin and cover with a cloth.
+• An excellent ointment is obtained from dry celandine and horse sorrel taken in equal parts.
+They should be ground to a powder, add Birch tar enough to get the consistency of sour cream.
+Apply the ointment to the skin and cover it with a cloth.

 • It is very easy to treat with fish oil.
 It should be applied to sore skin three times a day.

-• Treat your skin with alcohol and soapy water once a day.
-Squeeze the juice from the plant before the procedure.
-Rub rubbing alcohol and apply soapy water immediately.
-Leave to dry completely.
+• Treat your skin with alcohol and soapwort juice once a day.
+Before the procedure, squeeze the juice from the plant.
+Treat the skin with alcohol and immediately apply soapwort juice.
+Leave until completely dry.

-• It will soften the skin and relieve inflammation with propolis ointment in butter.
-Crush ten grams of propolis and add it to two hundred grams of melted butter.
-Put on low heat and heat for a quarter of an hour.
-Cool slightly and strain until stiff.
-Apply to skin three times a day.
+• Propolis ointment with butter will soften the skin and relieve inflammation.
+Crush ten grams of propolis and pour it into two hundred grams of melted butter.
+Place on low heat and heat for a quarter of an hour.
+Cool slightly and strain the product until it hardens.
+Apply to skin three times daily.

-• Summer cure using freshly harvested plants.
-Prepare an earthenware with a wide mouth, put in it twenty grams of finely chopped St. John's wort, ten grams of calendula (flowers), twenty grams of celandine with the root and twenty grams of crushed propolis.
-Pound until smooth, pour in unrefined vegetable oil for a bunch, mix again.
+• Summer treatment using freshly picked plants.
+Prepare an earthenware bowl with a wide neck, put in it twenty grams of finely chopped St. John's wort, ten grams of calendula (flowers), twenty grams of celandine along with the root and twenty grams of crushed propolis.
+Grind until smooth, add unrefined vegetable oil to bind, mix again.
 Use three times a day, lubricating the skin.

-• Buy fresh, or catch fish if possible.
-Remove scales from it, rinse thoroughly and dry.
-Grind the dried scales to a powdery state and gradually add fish oil to the powder, just enough to get the consistency of a thick ointment.
-Before the procedure, the places to which you will apply the ointment should be rinsed with water, wiped and applied with fish ointment four times a day.
+• Buy fresh, or, if possible, catch fish.
+Remove the scales, rinse thoroughly and dry.
+Grind the dried scales to a powder and add fish oil to the powder little by little, enough to obtain the consistency of a thick ointment.
+Before the procedure, the areas where you will apply the ointment should be washed with water, wiped and apply fish ointment four times a day.

-• Remove the skin from the fresh oily herring and wipe the sore spots with it.
-If the foci of the disease are small, you can apply herring skin on them.
+• Remove the skin from fresh fatty herring and rub it on the sore spots.
+If the foci of the disease are small, you can apply herring skin to them.
 After one hour, wash with baby soap.
-Dilute two tablespoons of vinegar in a glass of water, soak a cotton pad in the solution and wipe your skin.
+Dilute two tablespoons of table vinegar in a glass of water, soak a cotton pad in the solution and wipe the skin.

-• Buy a large, ungutted marine fish weighing at least three kilograms.
-Remove the scales from it and remove the gallbladder.
-Heat a liter of dry white wine, put the prepared scales and gallbladder into it and leave to sweat over low heat for half an hour.
-Cool, strain and pour in two hundred ml of unrefined olive oil.
-Before treatment, wash the skin with baby soap, pat dry with a towel and apply the resulting product.
-Heal until the cooked broth runs out.
+• Buy large, ungutted sea fish weighing at least three kilograms.
+Remove the scales from it and take it out gallbladder.
+Heat a liter of dry white wine, place the prepared scales and gall bladder into it and leave to simmer over low heat for half an hour.
+Cool, strain and pour in two hundred ml of olive oil. unrefined oil.
+Before treatment, wash your skin with baby soap, pat dry with a towel and apply the resulting product.
+Treat until the prepared decoction runs out.

-• Celandine got its name from the fact that it is able to cleanse the body.
-Another recipe using this wonderful herb.
-Make a powder from dried celandine, weigh it.
-Take the same weight of petroleum jelly, mix thoroughly with herbal powder.
-Can be used immediately by applying to the plaque once a day.
+• Celandine got its name because it is able to cleanse the body.
+Another recipe using this miracle herb.
+Make a powder from dried celandine and weigh it.
+Take the same amount of Vaseline by weight, mix thoroughly with herbal powder.
+Can be used immediately by applying to plaques once daily.

-• As soon as you notice an exacerbation of the disease, prepare an ointment that can suppress the lesions of psoriasis.
-Beat two fresh chicken eggs with one spoonful of unrefined vegetable oil and forty ml of acetic acid.
-Every evening, before going to bed, smear the affected skin, apply a bandage on top and leave it on until morning.
+• As soon as you notice an exacerbation of the disease, prepare an ointment that can suppress foci of psoriasis.
+Beat two fresh chicken eggs with one spoon of unrefined vegetable oil and forty ml acetic acid.
+Every evening, before going to bed, smear the affected areas of the skin, put a bandage on top and leave until the morning.

-• Tincture on ivy bud can be done in two ways.
-First on vodka.
-Two hundred grams of grass must be insisted in a bottle of vodka for a day.
-You do not need to filter.
-The second way is with vinegar.
-Insist two tablespoons of dry budra in a glass of vinegar for a week.
-Use tinctures one way.
-Wipe your skin with one or another remedy three times a day.
+• Tincture of ivy-shaped budra can be made in two ways.
+The first one is on vodka.
+Two hundred grams of herb should be infused in a bottle of vodka for a day.
+No need to strain.
+The second method is with vinegar.
+Leave two tablespoons of dry budra in a glass of vinegar for a week.
+Use tinctures in one way.
+Wipe your skin with one or another product three times a day.

-• After boiling the milk, plaque remains on the sides of the pan.
-Do not rush to clean it, but collect it carefully and apply before going to bed on sore skin.
-Apply a bandage and leave it on overnight.
-The folk recipe promises to cleanse the skin in seven treatments every night.
+• After boiling the milk, a residue remains on the walls of the pan.
+Do not rush to clean it off, but collect it carefully and apply it to sore skin before going to bed.
+Apply a bandage and leave until morning.
+Folk recipe promises skin cleansing in seven nightly treatments.

-• An interesting treatment using starch and powdered sugar.
-Rinse sore spots on the skin, wipe and sprinkle in an even layer mixed equally with starch and powdered sugar.
+• Interesting treatment using starch and powdered sugar.
+Wash the affected areas on the skin, dry and sprinkle with an even layer of starch and powdered sugar mixed equally.
 Apply a bandage and go to bed.

-• Use the milk broth of medicinal plants in the form of lotions.
-Take equal parts grape leaves, flaxseed and burdock root.
-Pour everything into two hundred ml of milk, heat and keep on a low boil for five minutes.
-Cool slightly, spread over a compress cloth and secure to psoriasis affected areas of the skin.
+• Use a milk decoction of medicinal plants in the form of lotions.
+Take equal parts of grape leaves, flaxseed and burdock root.
+Pour everything into two hundred ml of milk, heat and keep at a low boil for five minutes.
+Cool slightly, spread over compress tissue and secure to areas of the skin affected by psoriasis.

 • And finally, a very simple but effective recipe.
-For those who have no time or do not want to mess with complicated cooking.
-Tear off a few Kalanchoe leaves, rinse under running water, dry, crush until mushy and apply to the plaques, securing with a bandage.
+For those who have no time or don’t want to bother with complex preparations.
+Tear off a few leaves of Kalanchoe, rinse under running water, dry, crush to a pulp and apply to the plaques, securing with a bandage.

 • Go to Sivash!
-The healing mud from this lake is excellent for psoriasis.
+The healing mud from this lake works great against psoriasis.
 If it is not possible to go to a natural source of mud, find it at the pharmacy and be sure to buy it.
-Use exactly as directed on the package.
+Use exactly according to the instructions on the package.

-Doctor from America John Pegano twenty-five years studying psoriasis and made a conclusion.
-The small intestine is to blame!
-Rather, its malfunctioning.
-Toxins and toxins that enter our body along with food, before reaching the rectum, seep through the intestinal wall into the blood and lymph.
-And when the internal organs, designed to deal with the cleansing function, cease to cope, the skin is connected.
-The harmful substances that it removes from the body and causes the manifestation of psoriasis.
-John Pegano has developed a whole food system and a list of prohibited foods that clog our bodies.
+Doctor from America John Pegano I spent twenty-five years studying psoriasis and came to a conclusion.
+It's all the small intestine's fault!
+Or rather, its malfunction.
+Wastes and toxins that enter our body along with food, without reaching the rectum, seep through the intestinal walls into the blood and lymph.
+And when the internal organs designed to perform the cleansing function cease to cope, the skin becomes involved.
+Harmful substances, which it removes from the body and causes the manifestation of psoriasis.
+John Pegano has developed a whole nutrition system and a list of prohibited foods that clog our body.

-A very interesting theory was presented by a scientist of the Research Institute of Physical and Chemical Medicine Shilov ...
+A very interesting theory was presented by a scientist from the Research Institute of Physicochemical Medicine Shilov .
 He called the disease in question a natural experiment on humans.
-Thus, nature prepares humanity in the person of the chosen ones for life in extreme environmental conditions.
-Patients with psoriasis are mutants that carry the “golden gene pool”.
+Nature thus prepares humanity, represented by those chosen, for life in extreme conditions environment.
+Patients with psoriasis are mutants who carry the “golden gene pool.”
 Why did he come to this conclusion?

 Firstly, in patients with psoriasis, cell division occurs much faster than in healthy people and they look younger than their calendar years.